salimoali/saba-energy-transition/README.md

 The project covers the full modelling chain: stochastic demand forecasting (RAMP) → renewable resource data (Renewables.ninja) → energy system optimisation (Calliope) → financial investment analysis.

+> **Note on contributions:** This was a four-person group project.
+My individual contributions were: (1) building the RAMP stochastic demand model from scratch (primary assigned task), (2) independently correcting and running the Calliope energy optimisation model when the team encountered configuration issues, and (3) cross-checking the financial model against Calliope outputs and catching a capacity mismatch before submission.
+The financial model and Renewables.ninja resource data were contributed by other team members.

 -----

 ## Files